Houston Texans Quarterback Deshaun Watson Baptized In Israel’s Jordan River

 Watson’s offseason from the Texans has found him in Jerusalem and the Old City as well as time in Italy.
 The young quarterback is coming off his first Pro Bowl season where he threw for over 4,000 yards and 26 touchdowns, leading the Texans to an 11-5 record and a playoff berth in 2018.

-Houston Texans Quarterback Deshaun Watson Baptized In Israel’s Jordan River was originally published on praisehouston.com
+Houston Texans Quarterback Deshaun Watson Baptized In Israel’s Jordan River was originally published on getuperica.com